phamtec/dsurf/README.md

 - Allow JSON on the clipbaord to be pasted into the window.
 - Allow JSON to be copied from the window.

+### 16-Aug-2025

+- Double click and shift to zoom in our out.
+- Don't keep surface around with text. just texture.